baihuqian/baihuqian.github.io/_posts/HomeNetworking/2021-08-22-secure-home-network-add-remote-access-vpn-to-edgerouter.md

 Therefore, OpenVPN is the best option.

 # Server Configuration in EdgeOS
+Configuring OpenVPN on EdgeRouter requires the use of CLI and the documentation is not very clear.
+It requires user to have reasonable understanding of what's going on with certificate generation and signing.
+I attempt to add gotchas along the way.

 1. Make sure that the date/time is set correctly on the EdgeRouter.
 ```
 show date